How To Ace Your Interview

 On the day of your technical interview, try to relax.
 Give yourself positive reinforcement by reminding yourself how you've set yourself up for success.
 To help ease your anxiety and make sure you arrive on time, you and your model should travel together to the interview.
 This way no one can get lost and you both arrive at the same time, ready to go.
 Plan on arriving at the salon or spa at least 20 minutes early.
 This will allow you to get settled in and help you focus on the task at hand and get you into the provider-client mindset.
 If you are providing your own model, it’s important to treat your model as a client, not as a friend.
 Pretend they are a million-dollar client, how would you treat them?
 The team is paying close attention to your communication and customer service skills.
 It’s important to be yourself and always keep it professional, even when you think no one is watching.
 When you finish your technical interview, make sure you clean your work area and pack up your personal belongings.
 You might even want to ask your model to wait in the waiting area while you finish up.

 If you’re still feeling anxious about your in-person or technical interviews, just remember that there is no such thing as being too prepared.
-If you're extra nervous, reach out to friends, family, and your beauty network to see if anyone you're connected with has gone through interviews at the same business ask them to share what worked and what didn’t.
+If you're extra nervous, reach out to friends, family, mentor, and your beauty network to see if anyone you're connected with has gone through interviews at the same business ask them to share what worked and what didn’t.
 Most importantly, believe in your abilities.
 You’ve got this!
 If you feel confident, the team and the hiring manager will see that.